walter-a-jablonowski/sys-2/ai.md

 We keep the user interface pretty simple.
 Use bootstrap 5.3 and optimize it for smartphones.
 The app UI consists of a header bar and a list of entries (list group).

 - Header bar
-  - App title
+  - Name of the current level in the hierarchcal list (initially "Start")
   - button with gears icon on the right (currently has no function)
-- List
+- List (list group)
-  - initially show the list of the main entries
+  - initially show the main entries
+    - the data is from data/MY_INSTANCE/data.yml
   - sorted by last one first (field date)
-  - in principal each entry in the list can be of a different type

-  - We can navigate from the entries list to a details page
-  - Each entry by default can also have a list of sub entries (hierarchical)
+  - all cells of any type get an action menu on the right (dropdown, single entry: delete)
+  - the cell content on the left side is rendered by the list cell renderer of the current type and will show some of the entry data, usually:
+    - TASK: first line title
+  - Defaul hehaviour for navigating:
+    - single click or touch: open a modal for editing the entry
-  - In the UI this list is shown below the entry fields
+    - double click or touch: load the the list of sub entries associated with the entry
-  - For the entry type apartment we use this for status texts only

-  - date (YYYY-MM-DD)
-  - title (input)
-  - fields currently hidden in UI:
-    - id (hidden in UI)
-    - description (textarea)

-Add typical CRUD functions everywhere in a user friendly way.

 For apartments, also let me use the smartphones cam to add images that are saved in /data/myApartmentSearch_YYYY-MM-DD-HHMMSS/files/FILES_NR/.